crest-cassia/caravan/README.md

         print(f"task ID:{t.id()}, rc:{t.rc()}, rank:{t.rank()}, {t.start_at()}-{t.finish_at()}")
 ```

-### Getting the results of simulators
+### Getting the output of a task

-If a simulator writes "_results.txt" file, its contents is parsed by the scheduler and is passed to the search engine.
+If a simulator writes "_output.json" file, its contents is parsed by the scheduler and is passed to the search engine.
 The results are obtained as lists of float values.
 The length of the results for each task may vary.

 ```hello_output.py